tamaskenez/somenewlanguage/README.md

 - Permission (effect) system on top of dynamic scoping (e.g. if function stops forwarding the memalloc permission to callees then no function called from the scope is able to memalloc).
 Other interesting permission could be Pure, Diverge (opposite of Total), IO, access to named APIs.
 - Easy access to coroutines, merged with Go-like channels.
 - Refinement types with intersection types.
+- Special functions (macros?) or only special function parameters that receive unevaluated arguments as AST and do whatever they want, retrieve the source text, parse themselves or evaluate.

 # What has already been decided

 (Note: all syntax below is ad-hoc, might change from paragraph to paragraph)

+## Declarations

+There are no function or type declarations.
+Every user function and type exists as an anonymous function or type bound, which can optionally be bound to a variable.

+    add = fn x y { x + y }
+    MyResult = SumType { Success: Float, Error: String }

 ## Types

+We have

+- Built-in types: integer, floating-point, ...
+- Type combinators: Product, Sum, Union, Intersection, ...

+### Structural and nominal typing

+By default all types are structurally typed.
+Nominal typing can be achieved by assigning a name to an anonymous type.
+Union and Intersection are always structural, can't be assigned a name.

+Default typing is structural but any type can be put behind a name making in structurally typed

+	U = ProductType { x: Double, y: Double } // Anonymous type
+	V = ProductType { x: Double, y: Double } // Anonymous type
+	newtype A = ProductType { x: Double, y: Double } // Named type
+	newtype B = ProductType { x: Double, y: Double } // Named type
+	fu = fn u::U { ... } // Accepts U, V, A, B arguments, structural typing
+	fv = fn u::V { ... } // Accepts U, V, A, B arguments, structural typing
+	fa = fn u::A { ... } // Accepts A arguments only, nominal typing
+	fb = fn u::B { ... } // Accepts B arguments only, nominal typing

+Works the same way for other types.

+When using structural typing:

+- A Product type parameter accepts another Product with superset of fields.
+But no subtype relation between tuples.
+- A Sum type parameter accepts another Sum with a subset of cases
+- 1-tuple of T and T are structurally isomorphic, interchangeable

+Wouldn't this subtyping idea betwen anonymous Product/Sum types complicate things when it's applied to inner types?

+    U = ProductType { a: XYZ, b: XYZ }
+    f = fn v::(ProductType { a: XY }) { ... } // We should accept this but is this easy to implement?

+### Parametric polymorphism with type generator functions

 Parametric polymorphism is implemented by functions returning user types constructed with operations on stock types (product, sum, union, intersection).

-For example, `Maybe` is a function from universally qualified T parameter to whatever the function returns:
+For example, `Maybe` is a function from T comptime parameter to whatever the function returns:

-    Maybe = fn T {
+    Maybe = fn T::Type {
 		SumType {
 			Just: T
 			None
 		}
     }

-Except that the function above would create a unique `None` for each `T`.
+That's ok, except that the function above would create a unique `None` for each `T`.
 Sometimes we do need it:

     FloatWithMeasurementUnit = fn Mu::MeasurementUnit {
     	Float
     }

-`Mu` does not appear in the result type, still we want to keep it and not mix values of `FloatWithMeasurementUnit Meter` and `FloatWithMeasurementUnit Liter`.
+This function returns a `newtype` for `Float`: `FloatWithMeasurementUnit Mu`. `Mu` is not not used in the result type, still we want to keep it to prevent mixing values of `FloatWithMeasurementUnit Meter` and `FloatWithMeasurementUnit Liter`.

 But we do want to write